Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 with an informal poll of German officers in France

-revealing most use pervertin regularly
+revealing most use perverton regularly

 in order to stay up later drinking.

-Yeah, that's my problem,
+Yeah, that's my problem.

-just get too tired to keep drinking.
+Just get too tired to keep drinking.

 You know what I need?